rerun-modules/rundeck-admin/commands/schedule-takeover/README.md

 Use **schedule-takeover** to tell a Rundeck server in cluster mode to claim all scheduled jobs from another cluster server.
+This configuration is relevant if you have more than one rundeck sharing a database and hence each rundeck sees the same job definitions.
+The rundeck server where you load the jobs will be the server that executes any scheduled job runs as that servers server UUID is stored with the job.

 INCUBATOR STATUS: This command may change, go away, or turn into something else.

 Example
 -------

-The UUID option specifies the server uuid from which you want to takeover scheduling jobs.
+The UUID option specifies the rundeck server from which you want to takeover scheduling jobs.
 You can obtain the server uuid from the framework.properties file:

     rundeck1 $ awk -F= '/rundeck.server.uuid/ {print $2}' /etc/rundeck/framework.properties